-You will demonstrate how to harden your pal-tracker
+You will demonstrate how to harden your pal-tracker application

 running on Tanzu Application Service for scaling and availability